-- e.
-Please see additional rules and guidelines in the GHSA By-Laws and Constitution. - 7.
-(B) During Basketball Quarterfinals, Semi-finals, and Finals (GHSA Constitution and By-Laws Section 2 #3) - a.
-Schools are limited to a maximum of sixteen (16) cheerleaders in uniform at court side. - b.
-Cheerleader shall not occupy spectator seating and shall be in designated courtside areas. - c.
+- b.
+Cheerleaders shall not occupy spectator seating and shall be in designated courtside areas. - c.
 Mascots must be members of the student body. - d.
 (B) Participants must remain outside the playing area during a thirty-second or less timeout in a basketball game.
 (NF: Sec 1, Art 10) - e.
 (B) At basketball games, support/spirit squads may perform stunts and/or tumbling that are allowed by NFHS Spirit Rules without mats.
 Note: National Federation rules dealing with safety are to be followed at all cheerleading practices and performances.
 (GHSA Constitution and By-Laws, Sec.
 3 F) - f.
 (B) Cheerleaders are restricted from standing/cheering/jumping in the area at the end of the basketball court during the time a game is in progress unless they are more than eight (8) feet from the boundary line of the basketball court.
 This includes cheerleaders in an "L" shape with part of the team on the sideline and the other part of the team on the end boundary line.
 The host school is responsible for enforcing this rule.
 (GHSA Constitution and By-Laws, Section 2, G, 1 a and b) - g.
 (B) Participants may not tumble or cheer while the ball is in play in basketball or volleyball.
-(NF: 2-1-8; Art 1, Sec 8)
+(NF: Art 1, Sec 8) - h.

-- h.
 Cheerleaders should not create a shoulder sit, a shoulder stand, or any other partner stunt in order to provide support/stability for the crash-through sign the team runs out and runs through at the beginning of a game.
 (NF: 2.1.5 Situation D) - i.
 Cheerleaders should quietly stand at attention during the playing of the National Anthem.